teodor-cristian/resizer-box/README.md

 ## Demo

-You can test it here: link
+You can test it here: [demo](https://teodor-cristian.github.io/resizer-box/)

 ## Install
 #### Import in Browser ( Recommend )